 Zack’s never been away from us this long before, and we’ve never been away from him.
 We’ve never allowed anyone outside of our family to handle his diet.

-This week I’ll be praying these 7 prayers about trusting in the Lord.
-Over these years, I’ve used these prayers as my lifeline as I’ve prayed protection over our family.
+While Zack is gone, I’ll be praying these 7 prayers about trusting God.
+Over these years of raising Zack, I’ve used these prayers as my lifeline as I’ve prayed protection over our family.
 Each verse has come to mean so much to me.

-I’ve created a printable to go along with these verses, and it’s yours for free as part of my new Grow Your Faith printable pack (also free).
+I’ve created a printable to go along with these Bible Verses about Trusting God, and it’s yours for free as part of my new Grow Your Faith printable pack (also free).

 I will treasure these until my little man comes home again, and I colored a few extra for him that I tucked into his suitcase as a surprise to find when he arrives.